National Highways: Highways England

+In April 2015, it became a government-owned company with the name Highways England.
+In July 2015, Jim O'Sullivan became chief executive, replacing Graham Dalton.

 In 2020, the agency launched an advertising campaign using the song "Go West" by Village People and covered by Pet Shop Boys.
 The lyrics changed to "Go Left", encouraging people to stop on the left hand side of the motorway in case of breakdown.